GluuFederation/docs-gg-prod/docs/source/plugin/gluu-oauth-pep.md

 The result is `true`, so the request is allowed.

-#### Dynamic resource protection
+#### Dynamic Resource Protection

 To protect a dynamic resource with UMA or OAuth scopes, secure the parent path.
 For example, securing `folder` with a chosen scope will secure both `/folder` and `/folder/[id]`.
 Any protection on the parent will be applied to its children, unless different protection is explicitly defined.

-Example use cases for different resource security:
+Example use cases for different resource security rules:

 - Rule1 for path GET /root                  `{scope: a and b}`